pesto-students/p4-nikhil-venus11000/Week-1/Exercise1.1/README.md

 # Exercise 1.1

-## 1. When a user enters an URL in the browser, how does the browser fetch the desiredresult ?
-Explain this with the below in mind and Demonstrate this by drawing a diagramfor the same.(2-3hours)
+## 1. When a user enters an URL in the browser, how does the browser fetch the desired result?
+Explain this with the below in mind and Demonstrate this by drawing a diagram for the same.
+(2-3hours)

-a.
-What is the main functionality of the browser?<br />
+A. What is the main functionality of the browser?<br />
-b.
-High Level Components of a browser.<br />
+B. High Level Components of a browser.<br />
-c.
-Rendering engine and its use.<br />
+C. Rendering engine and its use.<br />
-d.
-Parsers (HTML, CSS, etc)<br />
+D. Parsers (HTML, CSS, etc)<br />
-e.
-Script Processors<br />
+E. Script Processors<br />
-f.
-Tree construction<br />
+F. Tree construction<br />
-g.
-Order of script processing<br />
+G. Order of script processing<br />
-h.
-Layout and Painting<br />
+H. Layout and Painting<br />

 ## Solution